Institute Staff and Affiliated Faculty

 is an Adam Smith Fellow at the Mercatus Center at George Mason

-University and a Summer Fellow at the Ludwig von Mises
+University and was a 2014 Summer Fellow at the Ludwig von Mises

 Institute.
 Her research interests include Austrian economics and political